brendt/stitcher.io/src/content/blog/2019-06-30-typed-properties.md

 ## There's more!

-Like I said at the start of this post, typed properties are a _major_ addition to ((PHP)).
+Like I said at the start of this post, typed properties are a _major_ addition to PHP.
 There's lots more to say about them.
-I'd suggest you reading through the [((RFC))](*https://wiki.php.net/rfc/typed_properties_v2) to know all the neat little details.
+I'd suggest you reading through the [RFC](*https://wiki.php.net/rfc/typed_properties_v2) to know all the neat little details.

-If you're new to ((PHP 7.4)), you probably want to read the [full list](/blog/new-in-php-74) of changes made and features added.
+If you're new to PHP 7.4, you probably want to read the [full list](/blog/new-in-php-74) of changes made and features added.
 To be honest, it's one of the best releases in a long time, and worth your time!

 Finally, if you have any thoughts you want to share on the topic, I'd love to hear from you!
 You can reach me via [Twitter](*https://twitter.com/brendt_gd) or [e-mail](mailto:brendt@stitcher.io).